Source Books for Historical Writers: A Partial List

 Homes of Family Names in Great Britain by Henry Brougham Guppy, London, Harrison and Sons, 1890.
 Free e-book available from Google Books.

 How to Write and Sell Historical Fiction by Persia Woolley, Writers Digest Books, 1997.
 An excellent guide, now apparently out of print but available used.

 Medieval Underpants and Other Blunders: A Writer’s (& Editor’s) Guide to Keeping Historical Fiction Free of Common Anachronisms, Errors, & Myths, by Susanne Alleyn, Second Edition, Spyderwort Press, 2013, e-book.

 Merriam-Webster’s Collegiate Dictionary, 11th Edition, Merriam-Webster, 2003.
-Or any other edition.
-Gives dates of when words entered the English language.
+Or any older edition.
+(The 2016 edition seems to have eliminated most of the dates.)
+11th ed. gives dates of when words entered the English language.
 The only thing better is The Oxford English Dictionary, if you can afford it and have somewhere to store the multiple volumes.
 But that you can find at the library.

 The Mirror of the Graces by A Lady of Distinction, first published in 1811.
 I have a paperback copy, but it’s available in e-book format format.

 The New American Dictionary of Baby Names, Leslie Dunkling and William Gosling, Signet, 1985, 1991.
 Better than the average baby name book because it gives some historical context for names.
 (Out of print.)